 Thanks to the German design and engineering standards, GHOST is hugely popular in Germany as well as the rest of Europe and North America.

 GHOST has produced the Square Cross range for urban and light mountain bike use.
 You will be just as comfortable riding a Square Cross around the city or on gravel roads in the countryside.
-You can use it to commute as well as for evening or weekend fitness or even multi trekking trips.

 There are four configurations built around the same hardtail aluminum alloy frame, made from a combination of standard and hydroformed tubes.
 These four configurations actually include unisex and women versions of two bikes—Ghost Square 1.8 and Ghost Square 2.8.

 Ghost Square 1.8 and 2.8 are ideal for long urban commutes, weekend fitness rides or even multi-day trekking trips.